 The U.S. Agency for International Development (USAID) and Brazil are working together to promote development in other countries, particularly in Africa and Latin America.
 USAID and Brazil have trilateral food security programs to increase agricultural productivity and address school nutrition in Honduras and Mozambique, and are teaming up to address the Fall Armyworm outbreak across Sub-Saharan Africa.
 USAID partners with four Brazilian ministries and the private sector to improve biodiversity conservation in the Amazon, primarily through close bilateral cooperation on strengthening Brazil’s vast Protected Areas system, including indigenous territorial management.
 Through public-private partnerships, USAID supports projects focused on biodiversity conservation, science, and technology, as well as entrepreneurship and access to English language training for Brazilian youth, while increasing the impact of social investments made by U.S. companies in Brazil through their corporate social investment programs.

 Brazil's Membership in International Organizations

 Brazil and the United States belong to a number of the same international organizations, including the United Nations, Organization of American States, Inter-American Development Bank, G-20, International Monetary Fund, World Bank, and World Trade Organization.
-Brazil has also traditionally been a leader in the inter-American community, and is a member of the sub-regional Mercosur and UNASUR groups.
+Brazil traditionally has been a leader in the inter-American community, and is a member of the sub-regional MERCOSUR and UNASUR groups.